chaiNNer-org/chaiNNer/README.md

 **What platforms are supported?**

 - Windows, Linux, and MacOS are all supported by chaiNNer.
 However, MacOS currently lacks GPU support for pytorch, so I highly recommend using another OS if you need that functionality.
+M1 MacBooks also are not very well tested, but should work now.